 To nominate yourself or a colleague for an elected position with NRHA, please contact Rob McVay at email@example.com.

-The President of the NRHA in consultation with the staff selects standing committees.
+NRHA's president, in consultation with staff, selects standing committees.
 They are selected from a large pool of interested NRHA members based on their personal and professional background as well as their geographic location.

 Travel and expenses are the responsibility of the committee members.

 - Government Affairs Committee–The GAC directly oversees and supports the legislative and regulatory activities of the Association.
 Each Constituency Group (CG) Chair is allowed to appoint one committee member.
-The President of the NRHA may add other members.
+NRHA's president may add other members.